imsupposedto/Millefeuille-DiffSinger-French/README.md

 - English extras are included to support loanwords and language approximation.
 - Japanese extras are included to support loanwords and language approximation.

-We look forward to the upcoming release of Millefeuille and we thank you for your interest.

 Accreditations:

 |   Team    | Twitter handles |                                     Roles                                     |